Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 What you see should correspond to where you hit the target.

-If you haven't done this before, take a break each time you fire a shot and check if what you saw in the sights matched where your shot hit the target.
+If you haven't done this before, take a break each time you fire a shot.

 Once you can call one shot at a time, try taking a break every 2 shots, then 3, 4, etc. to check whether you've called your shots.

-If you'd like, you can use a spare target and put small pasters or stickers on it where you think you hit, and then verify on the target.
+You can use a spare target and put small pasters or stickers on it where you think you hit, and then verify on the target.

 More info on shot calling and the paster exercise: